Mission Statement

 An Expanded Resource for Navigating Cancer Care

-The Journal of Oncology Navigation & Survivorship (JONS) was introduced in February 2011, a publication designed to meet the needs of oncology nurse and patient navigators.
-Each issue will feature topics related to patient navigation and survivorship care, offering original research, best practices, interviews, case reports, study highlights, and more.
+JONS was introduced in February 2011 as a publication designed to meet the needs of oncology nurse and patient navigators.
+Each issue features topics related to patient navigation and survivorship care, offering original research, best practices, interviews, case reports, study highlights, and more.

-In the past 4 years, we have seen widespread adoption of patient navigation and survivorship care in oncology.
-Although the US healthcare system is in flux, with an aging population and uncertain healthcare policies, the looming shortage of oncologists and ongoing need to reduce medical spending will drive greater reliance on models of patient care like patient navigation.
-Additionally, the American College of Surgeons’ Commission on Cancer expects to begin implementing new standards in the coming year that will likely foster an increase in the number of centers, hospitals, and community clinics recognizing patient navigation and survivorship care as essential services.
+In recent years, we have seen widespread adoption of patient navigation and survivorship care in oncology.
+Although the US healthcare system is evolving—with an aging population, uncertain healthcare policies, and a looming shortage of oncologists—the ongoing need to reduce medical spending will continue to drive greater reliance on patient navigation models.

 Subscribe Today!